mrumiker/ebay-clone/README.md

 If you're ready, click "View Site" in the upper right corner (or navigate back to the site URL) and have fun.
 The video walkthrough above gives a tour of the site.

 Rock on! 🎸 🎹 🥁 🎙️ 🎚️ 🧑‍🎤

+### This project was built with

+- Python
+- Django
+- SQLite3
+- Bootstrap